Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/README.md

 NEW at v0.5.2
 * Fixes issues #70 and #71

+NEW at v1.0.0
+* Fixes issues 79, 80, 84, 87
+* Changes include memory addresses, breaking backward-compatibility and warranting a MAJOR version bump

 ****************************************************************************************************
 >> **CAUTION:** The automatic bed-leveling function provided with this firmware ONLY works correctly if you also configure your printer.cfg to perform a 5x5 bed mesh.
 If you do not want to use a 5x5 mesh, do not use this ABL function.
 ****************************************************************************************************